valerii-zinchenko/jsdoc-inheritance-diagram/README.md

 ## Configuration

-`css` - (optional) specify the styles for the diagram.
+`css` - (optional) string of the styles for the diagram.
+Initiall styles can be found in the [API doc to `inheritance-diagram`](https://valerii-zinchenko.github.io/inheritance-diagram/doc/nightly/OutputAdapter.html#_css).
 Alternatively, you can create your own CSS-file and include it into the configuration of static resources.
 For more details visit [JSDoc documentation](http://usejsdoc.org/about-configuring-default-template.html#copying-static-files-to-the-output-directory)

-`rendering` - (optional) object of configurations that can be tuned to change some physic properties of a diagram, like the width or height of a node.
+`node` and `line` - (optional) object of configurations that can be tuned to change some physic properties of a diagram, like the width or height of a node.
+The full list of available properties, which can be tuned can be found in the [API doc to `inheritance-diagram`](https://valerii-zinchenko.github.io/inheritance-diagram/doc/nightly/Rendering.html#properties)

-For more information, please visit [`inheritance-diagram`](https://github.com/valerii-zinchenko/inheritance-diagram).
+`externalLinks` - (optional) defines the links to the external documentation for the classes.
+More information can be found in the [API doc to `inheritance-diagram`](https://valerii-zinchenko.github.io/inheritance-diagram/doc/nightly/InputAdapter.html#properties)

+Because this plugin is just a wrapper over [`inheritance-diagram`](https://github.com/valerii-zinchenko/inheritance-diagram) module, this means that the configuration for this plugin is the same.
+So you can visit that module to find more details.

 ## Usage example